Northeastern Army: Japanese invasion of Manchuria

 The Northeastern Army subsequently took up positions in Rehe Province.
 Although the Kwantung Army paused their advance to consolidate in Manchuria, tensions ran high between the Northeastern Army and the Japanese garrisons stationed in north China as part of the Boxer Protocol.
 Fighting between the Japanese Shanhai Pass garrison and He Zhuguo's Ninth Brigade broke out several times in late 1932.
 On 1 January 1933, The Japanese launched a full-scale assault and took the pass.
 Over the next two months Zhang Xueliang and the central government scrambled to organize an effective defense of the rest of Rehe.
 The province was under General Tang Yulin, nominally Zhang's subordinate but independent enough that he could not easily be replaced.
 Tang was known as both corrupt and militarily incompetent, and had to be bribed by T. V. Soong before agreeing to fight.
 70,000 additional Northeastern Army troops and volunteers battalions were transferred to Rehe to bring the total force there to 100,000.
 According to historian Parks Coble, however, the efforts of Zhang and the central government were "largely a veneer".
 The central government provided insufficient funds and no additional troops, and the troops provided by Zhang were his least reliable units.
 When the Japanese invaded with 30,000 troops on 27 February, Tang Yulin and the other Northeastern commanders, Zhu Chinglan and Wan Fulin, fled rather than fighting.
 Only Sun Dianying, an old Guominjun commander, attempted a vigorous resistance.
 Zhang Xueliang resigned on March 10 under intense pressure from the public, and the Northeastern Army was divided up and reorganized into the standard structure used by the NRA.
 At the top level, it was divided into four new armies: the Fifty-First Army under Yu Xuezhong, the Fifty-Third under Wan Fulin, the Fifty-Seventh under He Zhuguo, and the Sixty-Seventh under Wang Shuchang.
 Although the number of troops they contained did not actually change, brigades were renamed as divisions to fit the NRA pattern (100 was added to their brigade number, e.g. the 17th Brigade became the 117th Division).
 Zhang himself left on a tour of Europe.
 Japanese aggression continued after the fall of Rehe.
 Northeastern Army soldiers under He Zhuguo and Weng Zhaoyuan faced offensives in April and May that pushed them back from the Luan River.
 Hostilities only concluded with the Tanggu Truce, signed on 31 May.
-In the second half of 1933, the majority of the Northeastern Army was transferred to Shaanxi an took up headquarters at Xi'an.
+In the second half of 1933, the majority of the Northeastern Army was transferred to Shaanxi and took up headquarters at Xi'an.
 The 30,000 troops of the Fifty-First Army remained in Hebei until the Japanese demanded their withdrawal.